halmass822/halmass822/README.md

 Hi, I’m Hazem,

-Currently working in emergency communications, looking to become a software developer!
+Currently working in emergency communications, looking to become a Software Developer!

-I've been learning coding now for 3 months, primarily learning JavaScript and back end coding on codecademy.com.
-I'm absolutely hooked on the greater understanding I get from the world around me as I build my coding knowledge
+I've been learning coding now for 3 months, primarily JavaScript and back end coding on Codecademy.com I'm absolutely hooked on the greater understanding I get from the world around me as I build my coding knowledge

 I have completed numerous courses on codecademy with a particular focus on node.js back end, using express.js, as well as numerous other unrelated courses to further my knowledge